Peach Cobbler Recipe – Easy Old Fashioned Southern Recipe

 Notes

-• Adjust the amount of sugar according to the sweetness of your peaches and personal preference.
+• You can adjust the amount of sugar according to the sweetness of your peaches and personal preference.

-• For an extra touch of flavor, sprinkle a bit of cinnamon or nutmeg over the peach filling before adding the cobbler topping.
+• For extra flavor add a teaspoon of cinnamon over the peach filling before adding the cobbler topping.

-• Feel free to experiment with different peach varieties or even mix in other fruits like blackberries or apples for a delicious twist.
+• Try different peach varieties or even mix in other fruits like blackberries or apples for a delicious twist.

 • Leftover cobbler can be stored in an airtight container in the refrigerator for up to 3 days.
 Reheat in the oven or microwave before serving.